-Sen. Kirsten Gillibrand (D-NY) tossed her hat in the 2020 presidential ring on Tuesday, announcing that she’s forming an exploratory committee.
+Sen. Kirsten Gillibrand (D-NY) tossed her hat in the 2020 presidential ring on January 16, 2019 and ended her campaign on August 28.

 The senator, who has an A grade from NORML, has become one of the most vocal advocates for federal marijuana reform in Congress, co-sponsoring multiple pieces of legislation and frequently talking about the issue in speeches and on social media.
 However, she did not start off her political career supporting cannabis reform.